 Have a damaged body piece on your vehicle, but don't want to go through the hassle of a body shop?
 Painted OEM Parts is your turn-key service that allows you to get your vehicle repaired hassle-free while being able to keep your vehicle!

-Located in Colorado, Painted OEM Parts is committed to providing professionally painted auto body parts with MOBILE INSTALLATION within Colorado or FREE SHIPPING within the continental USA.
+Located in Colorado, Painted OEM Parts is committed to providing professionally painted auto body parts with MOBILE INSTALLATION within Colorado or Out-of-State Shipping within the continental USA.

 Why choose Painted OEM Parts?